Home | Index | Blog | No Autistics Allowed: Autism Society Canada Speaks For Itself

 Since the publication of O. Ivar Lovaas' landmark 1987 study, scientific and legal attention has been lavished on Applied Behaviour Analysis as an autism treatment.
 Dr Lovaas' supporters and opponents, whether principled or opportunist, have been loud, plentiful, prolific, and well-credentialed.
 But when it comes to the test of ethics, to allotting autistics rudimentary ethical consideration, all sides and factions for and against ABA have persistently and thoroughly failed.

-and compared.
-A framework emerges suggesting the nature and scope, as well
+A framework emerges suggesting the nature and scope,

-for behaviourists of all kinds who have as their goal extinguishing autistic
+behaviourists of all kinds who have as their goal

 PART ONE: SEGREGATING ETHICS FROM AUTISM